MattiaSalnitri/DaaSinFogComputing/README.md

 ## Run Virtual Machines:
 Download the images of the two virtual machines and deply them.

+Alternatively you can create two virtual machines, with docker installed, and
+- ucompress the files used for the simulation of the Fog envirobnment, contained [this]() folder respecively on VM1 and 2.
+- uncompress the script files for the test, contained [this]() folder respecively on VM1 and 2.
+- update the path of the scripts below

 ## Start base services:

 ### VM1